LennardKrause/xrdPlanner/README.md

   - **slider_label_xxxx** (ener, dist, rota, voff, hoff, tilt, bsdx) accept any string to customise the labels for the sliders.

 ## Latest updates:
+  - 2023-11-12 Update: Added a new window to save settings to a new file.
+  - 2023-11-12 Update: Added the option to limit the available detectors for a settings file.
+  - 2023-11-12 Update: Upon crash the program will start using the default settings.
   - 2023-09-26 Update: Added a PONI marker.
   - 2023-09-26 Update: Added the option to add custom labels to the sliders.
   - 2023-09-26 Update: Added the option to automatically find a reasonable window size (set plot_size to 0).